-Many industrialists and finance experts believe that the GST will transform the way we do business in India.
-Here’s how the GST would bring major benefits to businesses.
+GST has transformed the way we do business in India.
+Here’s how the GST brought major benefits to businesses.

 Reduced tax cost and tax credit

-The credit for the tax paid at every stage of the supply chain will be given to the buyers, which they can use to offset the purchase they make at the next stage.
-In addition to reducing the tax burden on the buyer, this will also reduce the manufacturing and selling price of the product.
+The credit for the tax paid at every stage of the supply chain has been given to the buyers, which they can use to offset the purchase they make at the next stage.
+In addition to reducing the tax burden on the buyer, this has reduced the manufacturing and selling price of the product.

-At the end of the day, this reduction in extra costs will help consumers save more with every purchase, leaving them more satisfied and ready to spend than before.
+At the end of the day, this reduction in extra costs has helped consumers save more with every purchase, leaving them more satisfied and ready to spend than before.

 Free movement of goods

-When goods are moved between two different states, a combined tax called the IGST (Integrated GST) will be collected by the central government.
-This integrated tax amounts to the sum of the SGST and the CGST.
-For example, if the SGST and CGST are charged at 12% each, then an IGST of 24% will be charged on interstate trade.
+When goods are moved between two different states, a combined tax called the IGST (Integrated GST) is collected by the central government.
+This integrated tax is the sum of the SGST and the CGST.
+For example, if the SGST and CGST are charged at 12% each, then an IGST of 24% is charged on interstate trade.

-This will eliminate the need for businesses to make upfront payments during interstate transactions, to pay CST at state borders.
-Additionally, the IGST, in conjunction with a fully computerized GST system, will help businesses keep better track of their tax credits during interstate transactions.
-This will allow for free movement of goods across the country, making India a more unified market.
+This eliminates the need for businesses to make upfront payments during interstate transactions, to pay CST at state borders.
+Additionally, the IGST, in conjunction with a fully computerized GST system, helps businesses keep better track of their tax credits during interstate transactions.
+This allows for free movement of goods across the country, making India a more unified market.
 To find out more about inter-state transactions under GST, you can take a look at our GST FAQ.

-In addition to doing away with tax cascading, the GST will streamline taxation with simple compliance procedures.
-The new tax regime will have standardized tax rates across states and will be governed by a single tax authority: the GST Council.
-Tax handling will be much easier once the entire taxation process moves to an online platform known as the GST portal.
-From registering for the GST to filing returns, everything will be done online through the GST portal.
-This will provide increased self-reliance for small and medium businesses, reducing costs and freeing up resources that were previously spent to manage taxes.
+In addition to doing away with tax cascading, the GST streamlines taxation with simple compliance procedures.
+The GST system has standardized tax rates across states and is governed by a single tax authority: the GST Council.
+Tax handling is easier as the entire taxation process moved to an online platform known as the GST portal.
+From registering for the GST to filing returns, everything is done online through the GST portal.
+This has provided increased self-reliance for small and medium businesses, reducing costs and freeing up resources that were previously spent to manage taxes.